Getting involved with any subject means getting to learn the language. Orchids, and plants in general, are no exception.

 PETAL (PET-al) - Unit of a corolla typically laminar, considered a sterile stamen; inner segments of perianth.
 In Orchids, one of the three petals is usually modified into a lip or labellum.

-PETALOID (PET-al-OID) - Resembling a petal, as a petal-like sepal.
+PETALOID (PET-al-OID) or (PET-a-loyd) - Resembling a petal, as a petal-like sepal.

 PETIOLATE (PET-i-o-late) - Having a petiole.

 PETIOLATUS, -a, -um (pet-ee-oh-LAY-tus) - Having a petiole; petiolate.